JoshTavasso/is-your-car-safe/README.md

     4b.
 Put csv file into the main project directory and rename to "calls.csv".

     4c.
+Run BuildDataSet.py to create the dataset needed:

-Run python modules/BuildDataSet.py
+        python modules/BuildDataSet.py

     4d.
-Vehicle related incident data set should now be stored in "vehicles.csv", located in the main project directory
+Vehicle related incident dataset should now be stored in "vehicles.csv", located in the main project directory

     5e.
 Remove "calls.csv" because it is a very large file. :)